Corruption of Haustfyr Chapter 2: Madam's Homestead

 Bassina notices.
 “Ah,” she says softly, “you feel it too, don’t you?
 The pull south of here.
 From Austruun.”

-The others look at you, uncertain.
+The others look at me, uncertain.

 “Austruun?”
 Roe repeats.
 “Never heard of it.”